This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 Much like the beautiful building it sits on top of, Sushisamba is equally as striking.
 It combines industrial and modern design with naturally lush leaves and plants.

 Its glass ceilings and doors provide ample light for all plants hanging from the ceiling and carefully placed greenery throughout the lush venue.

-This Covent Garden bar’s food and drinks menu are equally contemporary.
+This Covent Garden bar’s food and drinks menu is equally contemporary.
 The cocktails you find here are inventive and curated over the years by its bar team.
-While the Convent Garden venue sells these, too, they have signature cocktails exclusive to the nightspot.
+While the Covent Garden venue sells these, too, they have signature cocktails exclusive to the nightspot.

 Try a fresh Sake Spritz or a Smokey PanDan cocktail while there.
 If you’re feeling adventurous, try their Sabatini which changes every month as recipe inspiration takes the skilled bar team.

 📍 35 The Market, Covent Garden, London WC2E 8RF